Is there a difference between a DMV case and a court case?

 If you do not intend to testify at your DMV hearing, your DUI defense attorney can appear on your behalf, which means you do not need to attend the hearing.

 How long will my driving privilege be suspended?

-Depending on the facts of your case, your driving privileges may be suspended for a period of six months to four years.
+Depending on the specific circumstances of your DUI case, your driving privileges can be suspended for a period of six months to four years.
 In severe cases, your license may even be revoked permanently.

 Can I get a restricted license that would allow me to continue driving?

 A restricted license is a license that allows you to drive to and from work, school and/or DUI school, and your ability to obtain a restricted license depends on the circumstances of your license suspension.
 With a court-triggered license suspension, you can request for a restricted license right away, but with an administrative DMV hearing suspension, you must wait 30 days from the start of the suspension to request a restricted license.
 If you were arrested for a first DUI offense and you refused to submit to a chemical test, you will face a one-year license suspension with no option of obtaining a restricted license.

 Depending on your criminal history and the details of your case, you may or may not have to serve jail time for a DUI conviction.
 In order to better understand the penalties you may face for a DUI conviction, contact our skilled Orange County DUI defense attorneys today.

 How much can I expect my DUI conviction to cost?